-The United Kingdom is in political discussions to leave the European Union (EU), commonly known as Brexit, after the referendum in 2016.
+The United Kingdom has left the European Union (EU), commonly known as Brexit, following the result of a referendum held in 2016.

 Anyone needing help with the EU Settlement Scheme may be able to access support locally through Citizens Advice Bureau.

 Digital support for those that do not have the appropriate access, skills or confidence to complete the online form can only by accessed through a national referral process.

 - phone: 03333 445675

 - text the word “VISA” to 07537 416944